AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 ## Answers {#answers-ai}

-Answers can be inaccurate or misleading.
-As a consequence, Adobe Campaign AI-powered Knowledge Assistant may output incorrect information.
+Adobe Campaign AI-powered Knowledge Assistant offers assistance, but you should verify facts.
+It may output incorrect information, inaccurate or misleading answers.
 Make sure to check product documentation which is linked in every help box.

 Artificial intelligence and machine learning models improve over time to better address specific use cases.
-Campaign AI-powered knowledge assistant will continue to get better in the coming months.
+Campaign AI-powered Knowledge Assistant will continue to get better in the coming months.
 We strongly advice you to use the 👍 👎 buttons anytime you read an anwser, to flag any inappropriate responses to our engineers.

 ## Recommendations  {#recommendations-ai}